Digital-Working-Group/dvoice-tracking-qc-system/README.md

 # REDCap Details
 ## Project Structure
 To build out your own QC System, see [ProjectStructureExample.REDCap.xml](redcap_example/ProjectStructureExample.REDCap.xml) for a sample REDCap structure.
-To create a new REDCap project via importing a REDCap XML file, create a "New Project" and select "Upload a REDCap project XML file (CDISC ODM format)" and upload the appropriate XML file.
-See the [REDCap Details](#redcap-details) section for more detailed information.
+To create a new REDCap project via importing a REDCap XML file, see the [REDCap Setup](#redcap-setup) section for more detailed information.

 This project structure has only one form ("Information Sheet") with fields described below:
 | Fieldname | Description | Example |